 Whether you're on Wharton's Public Computers or your own computer, saving your work is very important.
-Your own computer is susceptible to damages that could lead to data loss so backing up your work is highly advised.
+Any computer is susceptible to damages that could lead to data loss so backing up your work is highly advised.
 There are various ways to save and or back up your work.

 Before You Start